Reward Model Overoptimisation in Iterated RLHF: Iterated Reinforcement Learning from Human Feedback

 \section{Iterated Reinforcement Learning from Human Feedback}

 In this section, we first outline the process of a single iteration of RLHF and then extend it to the iterated framework.
 The RLH pipeline consists of the following three steps: 1.
 Collection of a preference dataset; 2.
 Reward model training; 3.
 Policy optimisation on the reward model.
-Though not an integral part of the RLHF pipeline, it is common in practice for step 1 to be preceded by supervised fine-tuning on labelled examples. \looseness=-1
+Though not an integral part of the RLHF pipeline, it is common in practice for step 1 to be preceded by supervised fine-tuning on labelled examples.
+To strengthen our investigation we developed a supporting theoretical framework based on performative prediction \citep{pmlr-v119-perdomo20a} that is presented in Appendix~\ref{a:performative}. \looseness=-1